PANCE Blueprint GI and Nutrition (9%)

 Sitting in a warm bath (usually done after bowel movement and TID)

-An anorectal abscess is a result of infection, whereas a fistula is a chronic complication of an abscess.
+An anorectal abscess is a collection of pus in the area around the anus and rectum and is the result of infection, whereas an anorectal fistula is an abnormal tunnel that connects the anus or rectum to the skin around the anus and is a chronic complication of an abscess.

 • Abscesses produce painful swelling at the anus as well as painful defecation.
 Examination reveals localized tenderness, erythema, swelling, and fluctuance; fever is uncommon.